What Is the Difference Between Exhaust Fan and Duct Fan

-Exhaust fans and duct fans are two types of ventilation equipment commonly used in industrial settings.
+Exhaust fan and duct fans are two types of ventilation equipment commonly used in industrial settings.
 While both serve the purpose of air movement and circulation, they have distinct characteristics and applications.

 This blog post will explore the key differences between exhaust fans and duct fans, focusing on their functionality, placement, airflow mechanism, noise levels, energy efficiency, and typical applications.
 By understanding these distinctions, professionals in the machinery industry can make informed decisions when selecting the appropriate fan type for their specific needs.